Details

 -

-The northern boundary is N 49 42.500.
-Along Highway 1 that's Alexandra Bridge
+The northeast boundary corner is N 49 42.500 along Highway 1 (Alexandra Bridge

 -